freemansoft/Adafruit-Trinkey-CircuitPython/README.md

 ## projects
 1. `capacitive-touch` the copacitive touch demo with better LED control
 1. `capacitive-touch-belay` the capacative touch demo with better LED control managed by `belay`
-1. `indicator-light` a command line based indicator light to be used as  a status light
+1. `indicator-light` a command line based NeoPixel indicator light to be used as 1 or more status indicators.

 ## How does a Trinkey Neo Report on USB